 It happens all the time.
 Backpackers set off and try and fill their itinerary full to bursting.
 They will hop off a plane, leave the airport just long enough to get the stamp in their passport, see an attraction or two and then they will consider that country ‘done’.
 They may only have a month off, but they’ll still try and fit an entire round the world trip into it.

 Sure it’s possible to travel the world in a few months.
 Phileas Fogg did it in 80 days, right?
 But you’ll only ever see a snapshot of each country or continent you visit, you will rush through the places you do see, and will spend half of your time in transit or exhausted.
 You may see a lot, but you will miss a whole lot more.

 “On average I only ever suggest spending one month minimum, and I do mean minimum, per country.”

-Most traditional round the world routes will take you to one country on each continent on a pre set route and this is the mindset that a lot of backpackers have been programmed into by the gap year industry that sell the backpacking experience as a package.
+Most traditional round the world routes will take you to one country or city on each continent on a pre set route and this is the mindset that a lot of backpackers have been programmed into by the gap year industry that sell the backpacking experience as a package.

 The benefit of hindsight is a wonderful thing, and experience has taught me that you really don’t have to try and fit everything in.

 ‘Round the world’ does not have to be taken as gospel, you don’t have to take it literally.
 Not everyone can travel for long periods all the time and that is okay too.
 You can take those short weekend breaks, you can take the week to sit by the pool, that’s all good,we all need a holiday to rest and recharge our batteries, but you can’t say that you have seen a country if all you do is catch a glimpse of the airport or the beach resort.
 If you want to explore a country properly then do it properly and take the time.
 It is often much more preferable to explore one continent or region well than it is to get snapshots of every continent.